Why it happens:

 - If the carburetor hasn’t been rebuilt, then do that if you suspect dirt is your problem.

-- Remove the carburetor from the engine.
+Remove the carburetor from the engine.

-- Take the top off of the carburetor.
+Take the top off of the carburetor.

-- Fill the float bowl with a fluid like mineral spirits.
+Fill the float bowl with a fluid like mineral spirits.

 With the pump all the way down, lift it up to the top of the pump well.
 The pump well should fill with fluid.

 - The pump well doesn’t fill – If there is a check ball on the bottom of the pump well, then that is where the fluid fills.
 The suction of the pump going up and the weight of the fluid will lift the check ball and allow fuel to enter.
 For those that don’t use a check ball, the fuel will flow over the side of the pump well.

 - For those with the check ball check the passage from the fuel bowl to the pump well.
-You can do this by blowing compressed air into the pump well hole and test to see if air make it through to the fuel bowl.
+You can do this by blowing compressed air into the pump well hole and test to see if air makes it through to the fuel bowl.

-- Remove the venturi.
+Remove the venturi.

-- Now with the pump well full, push the accelerator pump to the bottom.
+Now with the pump well full, push the accelerator pump to the bottom.
 There should be fuel coming out of the main discharge.

-- Install the venturi.
+Reinstall the venturi.

-- Fill the pump well with fluid and push the pump all the way to the bottom again.
+Fill the pump well with fluid and push the pump all the way to the bottom again.
 Fuel should squirt out of the venturi.
 If it doesn’t, then you have a plugged venturi.